-We return to Scotland’s capital city Edinburgh via the Queensferry Crossing.
-Opened on 30 August 2017 and costing over £1.3 billion, this 2.7 km structure is the longest bridge of its type in the world.
-As you cross, look left for a great view of Scotland’s most famous structure, the Forth Bridge, whose three red cantilevers carry the rail line over the Firth of Forth.
-The Forth Bridge has been declared a UNESCO world heritage site, placing it on a par with the Great Wall of China and the Taj Mahal.
+We return to Scotland’s capital city Edinburgh ending our 3 day Isle of Skye tour via the Queensferry Crossing.
+Opened on 30 August 2017 and costing over £1.3 billion.
+This 2.7 km structure is the longest bridge of its type in the world.
+As you cross, look left for a great view of Scotland’s most famous structure, the Forth Bridge.
+Its three red cantilevers carry the rail line over the Firth of Forth.
+The Forth Bridge has been declared a UNESCO world heritage site.
+This places it on a par with the Great Wall of China and the Taj Mahal.